dignityofwar/digbot/README.md

 The bot uses docker 1.13.0+.
 Installation instructions can be found here: https://docs.docker.com/install/

-### From Docker Hub
+### Deployment via Docker Hub

-It is possible to pull the latest image from Docker Hub using `docker pull dignityofwar/digbot`.
-Check the readme file in config to configure the bot correctly.
+Docker Hub automatically builds and stores docker images of staging and master (our production branch).
+We deploy the bot using the latest docker images from Docker Hub using `docker pull dignityofwar/digbot`.

 ### From the repository

-To run the bot locally use `npm run docker:start`, to check the logs use `npm run docker:logs`, and to stop the container and remove it use `npm run docker:stop`.
-To quickly run the container and view it's logs use `npm run up`, and for taking it down use `npm run down`.
+To run the bot locally use `npm run up`, and to stop the container and remove it use `npm run down`.
 The local.json config file will be automatically linked to the container.
-It is possible to run the bot without docker using `npm start`, but this is not recommended.

 To run the tests you use `npm test` (this will also link the local.json config file).

-It is possible to run it without docker using `npm run mocha`, but this is not recommended.
+It is of course possible to run it without docker, but this is not recommended.

 ## Development